 Project Sponsor: Senior individual with overall accountability for the project, often not involved in day-to-day project work.
 Approves the project, authorizes project funding and resource allocation, ensures project alignment with larger organizational strategies.
 This person will generally be AVP level or higher.

-Subject Matter Expert (SME): Individuals with significant expertise in a functional area impacted by the project.
+Subject Matter Expert (SME): Individual with significant expertise in a functional area impacted by the project.
 Serves as an informant on the project.